paulbrodersen/netgraph/README.md

 ## Recent changes

+- 4.2.4 Plotting of graphs with a single node is now supported.
+- 4.2.3 Fixed a bug that occurred when using the community layout with at least one community containing a single node
 - 4.2.2 Fixed a bug that occurred every time an InteractiveGraph was initialised withut tabular annotations
 - 4.2.1 Added online documentation